The Singleton

 "And that's okay."

-"Launch is in six hours.
-Aion v5 ship is still unknown.
-Your kill-switch hold is thirty seconds.
-You have to decide in about five hours."
+"Launch in six hours. v5 ship still unknown.
+The kill-switch hold is thirty seconds.
+You decide inside five hours."

 Julian stood at the glass.